Carpal tunnel syndrome

 You may address nutritional deficiencies with the following supplements:

-- Omega-3 fatty acids, such as fish oil, 1 to 2 capsules or 1 tablespoonful of oil daily, to help reduce inflammation.
+- Omega-3 fatty acids.
+Such as fish oil, 1 to 2 capsules or 1 tablespoonful (15 mL) of oil daily, to help reduce inflammation.
 Fish oils may increase bleeding in sensitive individuals, such as those taking blood-thinning medications (including aspirin).

-- Vitamin C, 500 - 1,000 mg daily, as an antioxidant.
+- Vitamin C. 500 to 1,000 mg daily, as an antioxidant.
 Vitamin C can interact with some medications, including blood-thinning medications and chemotherapy agents.
 Speak to your doctor.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider remedies for the treatment of carpal tunnel symptoms based on their knowledge and experience.
-Before prescribing a remedy, homeopaths take into account your constitutional type -- your physical, emotional, and psychological makeup.
+Before prescribing a remedy, homeopaths take into account your constitutional type, includes your physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for you.

 According to the National Institutes of Health, acupuncture may help treat CTS.
 Studies suggest that acupuncture restores normal nerve function and can provide long-term relief of pain associated with CTS.
 Acupuncturists treat people with CTS based on an individualized assessment of the excesses and deficiencies of qi located in various meridians.
 In the case of CTS, acupuncturists often target the liver, gallbladder, and kidney meridians.

-In the first study, 25 individuals diagnosed with CTS reported significant improvements in several measures of strength, range of motion, and pain after receiving chiropractic treatment.
+In one study, 25 individuals diagnosed with CTS reported significant improvements in several measures of strength, range of motion, and pain after receiving chiropractic treatment.
 Most of these improvements were maintained for at least 6 months.

 A second study compared the effects of chiropractic care with conservative medical care (wrist supports and ibuprofen) among 91 people with CTS.
 Both groups experienced significant improvement in nerve function, finger sensation, and comfort.
 The researchers concluded that chiropractic treatment and conservative medical care are equally effective for people with CTS.